NYPL/pc-reserve-poller/README.md

 5. aws ecs update-service --cluster pc-reserve-poller-qa --service pc-reserve-poller-app-qa --force-new-deployment --region us-east-1 --profile nypl-digital-dev

+# This command will manually trigger the poller to run.
+This should not be run if you want to wait for the next scheduled event.
 6. aws ecs run-task --cluster pc-reserve-poller-qa --task-definition pc-reserve-poller-app-qa:14 --count 1 --region us-east-1 --profile nypl-digital-dev
 ```